 The Mono LAFCO does not have its own employees, per se.
-Instead, the Executive Officer and the others in the Mono LAFCO office are employed by the County of Mono and are employed by virtue of the adopted budget and provisions of the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000.
+Instead, the executive officer and others in the Mono LAFCO office are employed by the County of Mono and are employed by virtue of the adopted budget and provisions of the Cortese-Knox-Hertzberg Local Government Reorganization Act (CKH) of 2000.

 1. Executive Officer.
-The Executive Officer serves at the pleasure of the Commission.
-The Commission may choose a new Executive Officer when a vacancy occurs or at any time the services of the incumbent are not deemed satisfactory (56384).

-The CKH Act sets forth the following specific responsibilities for the Executive Officer:
+The executive officer serves at the pleasure of the commission.
+The commission may choose a new executive officer when a vacancy occurs or at any time the services of the incumbent are not deemed satisfactory (56384).
+If the executive officer is subject to a conflict of interest on a matter before the commission, the commission shall appoint an alternate executive officer (56384).
+The CKH Act sets forth the following specific responsibilities for the executive officer:

 - a.
-Conduct and perform the day-to-day business of the Commission - b.
-Review each application which is filed and prepare a report, including recommendations thereon, and - c.
-Prepare an impartial analysis of a ballot proposition for approval by the Commission when required by law. - 2.
-Recruitment and Appointment.
-There are no statutory requirements for recruiting and appointing the Executive Officer.
-This matter is subject to the discretion of the Commission.
-Mono LAFCO has traditionally appointed the County Planning Director as its Executive Officer. - Commission Secretary.
-The Commission Secretary is supervised by the Executive Officer and serves at the pleasure of the Executive Officer and the Commission.
-Responsibilities include a wide variety of clerical, administrative, and statutory responsibilities. - 4.
-Commission Counsel.
-The Mono Local Agency Formation Commission utilizes the County Counsel's office as Commission Counsel.
-Counsel advises the Commission with respect to applicable statutes, proper proceedings, and other matters as necessary. - 5.
+Conduct and perform the day-to-day business of the commission (including but not limited to signing documents on behalf of the Commission, if deemed necessary outside of regular meeting months); - Review each application filed and prepare a report, including recommendations thereon; and - Prepare an impartial analysis of a ballot proposition for approval by the commission when required by law. - Recruitment and Appointment.
+There are no statutory requirements for recruiting and appointing the executive officer.
+This matter is subject to the discretion of the commission.
+Mono LAFCO has traditionally appointed the Community Development Director or Designee, as its executive officer. - 3.
+Commission Secretary.
+The commission secretary is supervised by the executive officer and serves at the pleasure of the executive officer and the commission.
+Responsibilities include a wide variety of clerical, administrative, and statutory responsibilities. - Commission Counsel.
+The Mono Local Agency Formation Commission utilizes the county counsel's office as commission counsel.
+Counsel advises the commission with respect to applicable statutes, proper proceedings, and other matters as necessary. - 5.
 Other Staff.
-Further, the CKH Act provides in section 56386.a, that the officers and employees of a city, county, or special district, including any local agency, school district, community college district, and any regional agency, or state agency or department, as may be necessary, or any other public agency shall furnish the executive officer with any records or information in their possession which may be necessary to assist the commission and the executive officer in their duties, including, but not limited to, the preparation of reports pursuant to Sections 56665 and 56800. (b) Upon request by the commission or the executive officer, the county surveyor, or any other county officer, county official, or employee as the board of supervisors may designate, shall examine and report to the commission or the executive officer upon any application or other document involving any of the matters specified in subdivision (l) of Section 56375.
+Further, the CKH Act provides in Section 56386.a, that the officers and employees of a city, county, or special district, including any local agency, school district, community college district, and any regional agency, or state agency or department, as may be necessary, or any other public agency shall furnish the executive officer with any records or information in their possession that may be necessary to assist the commission and the executive officer in their duties, including, but not limited to, the preparation of reports pursuant to Sections 56665 and 56800. (b) Upon request by the commission or the executive officer, the county surveyor, or any other county officer, county official, or employee as the board of supervisors may designate, shall examine and report to the commission or the executive officer upon any application or other document involving any of the matters specified in subdivision (l) of Section 56375.